kschlesi/immune2012/README.md

 immune2012
 =========

+updated 8/09/2013:
+post-PRL submission, unnecessary files are cleared, nodel is abandoned, and PLdynamics will be merged to 1Dmutation... in preparation for simplification

 updated 5/31/2012:
 new branch PLdynamics has been created to allow runs with simplified diffeqs and only two types of cells;